Improving air quality in overburdened communities grants

 We're working to improve air quality in Washington communities that are historically overburdened with health, social, and environmental inequities and are highly impacted by criteria air pollution, such as ozone and fine particles.
 Reducing criteria air pollution will improve people's health.

-We will be offering a new grant to organizations serving overburdened communities, including Tribes that choose to participate in this work.
+We will be offering a new grant to organizations serving 16 overburdened communities and Tribes that choose to participate.
 This grant is to engage people in their community to identify and develop projects that reduce criteria air pollution.

-Thanks for helping us design the grant program.
-We held three opportunities to hear your ideas:
+Help us design the grant program.
+We're holding three opportunities to tell us your ideas:

 Funding cycle